SuLab/DrugMechDB/pages/mydoc/setiptilinedepressivedisorder.md

 | Negative Regulation Of Norepinephrine Secretion | POSITIVELY CORRELATED WITH | Depressive Disorder |
 | Negative Regulation Of Epinephrine Secretion | POSITIVELY CORRELATED WITH | Depressive Disorder |
 |---------|-----------|---------|

+Comment: Setiptiline is considered a weak inhibitor of norepinephrine reuptake but I could not find evidence for this drug modulating the (nore)epinephrine uptake by Q7RTT9 or P23975.
+These putative mechanism has been observed in vitro/model organisms studies and is on Wikipedia (https://en.wikipedia.org/wiki/Setiptiline#Pharmacodynamics) but not on DrugBank or ChEMBL for example.

 Reference: [https://go.drugbank.com/drugs/DB09304#mechanism-of-action](https://go.drugbank.com/drugs/DB09304#mechanism-of-action){:target="_blank"}